LS-Instruments/MVC-Actors/README.md

 ![](Media/Event%20Handler.png)

-* **Create a view**: Create a view by subclassing the **"View Actor.lvclass"**
+* **Create a view**: Create a view by subclassing the **"View.lvclass"**
-* **Register events**: Override the **"Register Events to Controller.vi"** View Actor method.
+* **Register events**: Override the **"Register Events to Controller.vi"** View method.
 Therein register to the events defined by the controller by calling the **"Register Event.vi"** method by wiring the event classes you want to register to.
 Set the neames of events just as you did for the controller.

 ![](Media/Register%20Events.png)